RustCrypto/hashes/README.md

 # RustCrypto hashes [![Build Status](https://travis-ci.org/RustCrypto/hashes.svg?branch=master)](https://travis-ci.org/RustCrypto/hashes)
 Collection of cryptographic hash functions written in pure Rust.

+All algorithms split into separate crates and implemented using traits from [`digest`](https://docs.rs/digest/0.5.2/digest/) crate.
+Additionally all crates do not require the standard library (i.e. `no_std` capable) and can be easily used for bare-metal programming.

 ## Supported algorithms
 **Note:** For new applications, or where compatibility with other existing standards is not a primary concern, we strongly recommend either BLAKE2, SHA-2